timescale/docs/timescaledb/getting-started/data-retention.md

 These policies are "set it and forget it" in nature, meaning less hassle for maintenance and upkeep.

-For example, you may want to continually remove stock data in the underlaying hypertable `stocks_real_time` for time periods greater than two months ago.
+For example, you may want to continually remove stock data in the underlying hypertable `stocks_real_time` for time periods greater than two months ago.
 You can use this code with the [`add_retention_policy()`][retention-policy] function to set up the automatic retention policy for this:

 ```sql
 SELECT add_retention_policy('stocks_real_time', INTERVAL '2 months');
 ```
-Similar to the continuous aggregates policy, one you run this code, all data from two months prior will be dropped in `stocks_real_time` and a recurring retention policy will be created.
+Similar to the continuous aggregates policy, once you run this code, all data from two months prior will be dropped in `stocks_real_time`, and a recurring retention policy is created.

 To see information about your retention policies and their job statistics, use the following code to see the informational views: